 A gradient elution chromatogram showing absorbance peaks of eluted compounds as well as linear (grey dashed line) and stepwise (black dashed line) buffer gradients.
 Absorbance measurements are normally reported on the left Y-axis, while Buffer B concentration is normally reported on the right Y-axis.

 What are the benefits and challenges of miniaturized gradient elution chromatography?

 Miniature chromatography columns require smaller sample volumes and enable parallelization of purification conditions, leading to shorter process development timelines at lower costs.
 However, there are challenges associated with scaling down the purification process onto a liquid handler.

 Since miniaturized gradient elution is performed with automated liquid handlers, a stepwise gradient must be used.
 To make the gradient appear more linear (pseudolinear) the number of steps within the gradient needs to be increased.
 Since each step has an individual Buffer A : Buffer B ratio, this also increases the number of different buffers that need to be made.
 As a result, programming liquid handling robots to create such buffer gradients is often a tedious and cumbersome process.

-Because UV absorbance measures non-specific protein information only, elution fractions are frequently further analysed using electrophoresis or high-performance liquid chromatography (HPLC) to obtain specific protein information.
-Cherry picking fractions for such downstream analyses often requires designing a follow-up script or worklist, which is cumbersome and tedious.
+Because UV absorbance measures non-specific protein information only, elution fractions are frequently further analyzed using electrophoresis or high-performance liquid chromatography (HPLC) to obtain specific protein information.
+Cherry-picking fractions for such downstream analyses often requires designing a follow-up script or worklist, which is cumbersome and tedious.
 In addition, combining such downstream datasets with the parameters of the original experiment to obtain a complete story is often an arduous, error-prone task that delays time to insight.